 When you are getting targeted for becoming a whistleblower, you need the guidance of a California Employment Attorney.
 They will be able to help you organize, file paperwork, and collect evidence for your case.

-How to File a Complaint In California
+How to File a Retaliation Complaint In California?

-When you're experiencing discrimination and retaliation, you'll want to report to the proper authorities to protect your employee rights in California.
+When experiencing discrimination and retaliation, you'll want to report to the proper authorities to protect your employee rights in California.
 However, it would help if you were prepared before you do so.

 You don't want to look frantic and disorganized.
-If you forget a few details, it might make your case look trivial than it actually is.
+If you forget a few details, it might make your case look more trivial than it is.
 Additionally, you also don't want to end up sounding too vague; otherwise, people will think you didn't have enough grounds to make a report in the first place.

 That said, here are a few things you should remember when you're planning to file claims against your employer: